djgroen/FabFlee/doc/FabFlee.md

 ## Execution of migration simulations

-There are 4 different ways to execute multiscle migration simulations in FabFlee:
+There are 4 different ways to execute multiscale migration simulations in FabFlee:

 1. Single-model execution
 2. Ensemble execution
 3. Replica execution
 4. Coupled execution

 Each method has its unique purpose.
 The single-model execution can be easily performed on a laptop and instantly provide an overview to users.
 The ensemble execution may be useful for those who run multiple simulation instances simultaneously.
 The replica execution could be an interesting option for those who run simulations at once with identical inputs for analysis.
-The coupled execution can couple migration simulation with conflict evolution models in context of multiscale uncertainty quantification (UQ).
+The coupled execution can couple migration simulation with conflict evolution models in the context of multiscale uncertainty quantification (UQ).

 In the next subsections, the step-by-step instructions are presented for each method of execution.
 The eventual choice of method should be based on the user’s preferences and requirements.